giogina/SpectraMatcher/documentation/README.md

 Files available in the left panel can now be imported into the project.
 This can be done in two ways:
 By manually dragging each file into its corresponding slot, or simply by clicking "Auto Import" on top of the right panel.

 The "Auto Import" button becomes active as soon as the scanning of files is complete.
+Auto import gathers all matching files; comparing ground state energies, molecular formulas and 0-0 transition energies to ensure consistency.